zvimosh/File_Organizer/README.md

 * generate_csv -If 'True' the script create a csv report of any file change in the following format:
 'Source Folder', 'Source File', 'Destination Folder', 'Destination File'
 * csv_report_name - sets the csv report name.

+To Do:
+* Clean up code.
+* Add support to run script with cli parameters
+* Containrize it